matteocirca/scalable-ml-dl-kth-2023/lab1/README.md

 ### 2.3.2 Deploying on Hugging Face

 To access the infrastructure that we deployed in the previous sections, [spaces](https://huggingface.co/docs/hub/spaces-overview) were deployed on HuggingFace in order to run the model created.
-Two spaces were created: [iris](https://matteocirca-wine.hf.space/) and [iris-monitor](https://matteocirca-wine-monitor.hf.space/).
+Two spaces were created: [wine](https://matteocirca-wine.hf.space/) and [wine-monitor](https://matteocirca-wine-monitor.hf.space/).
-The first acts as an interface where the user can input values for each of the features and get a prediction on wether those features reflect a good or bad wine, the latter shows the monitoring for inference on wines created in Section 2.1.2.
+The first acts as an interface where the user can input values for each of the features and get a prediction on whether those features reflect a good or bad wine, the latter shows the monitoring for inference on wines created in Section 2.1.2.